 The Department of Germanic Languages and Literatures offers a comprehensive program in the language, literature, and culture — past and present — of Germany and German-speaking countries.
 Our faculty pursue a multiplicity of approaches in their research and offer seminars that provide a healthy balance of theory and the history of German literature and culture.
-The department offers numerous opportunities for interdisciplinary study, including a one-of-a-kind joint PhD program with Comparative Literature and an innovative certificate program that gives students the option of developing an expertise in one of four associated fields.
+The department offers numerous opportunities for interdisciplinary study, including a one-of-a-kind joint PhD program with Comparative Literature and an innovative certificate program that gives students the option of developing an expertise in one of five associated fields.

-Both faculty and students teach and do research in a wide range of related disciplines, including art history; comparative literature; European studies; film and media studies; Jewish studies; Medieval and Renaissance studies; religious studies; and women, gender, and sexuality studies.
+Both faculty and students teach and do research in a wide range of related disciplines, including art history; comparative literature; digital humanities; European studies; film and media studies; Jewish studies; Medieval and Renaissance studies; religious studies; and women, gender, and sexuality studies.

 We consider international exchange to be a crucial component of graduate education.
 We maintain an exchange agreement on all levels (faculty, graduate, undergraduate) with the University of Tübingen, in addition to graduate student exchanges with the universities of Berlin, Cologne, and Munich.
 These arrangements enable us to guarantee a year abroad for all of our PhD candidates.
 At the same time, they enrich our program by bringing German exchange students to campus to study and teach alongside the full-time students in our program.
 Exchange is further facilitated by the Max Kade Center, which, in addition to numerous other activities, plays host each spring to a writer- and a critic-in-residence.
 The department also invites a distinguished visiting professor to campus every other year.

 Departmental faculty are known across campus and across the discipline for their close mentoring of graduate students, who are integrated into the department through their participation in numerous activities, from the graduate student symposium and the department's biennial international symposium to outreach programs like German Day.
-We also give close attention to teacher training through our unique pedagogy internships, through recurring workshops, and through a classroom mentoring program which ensures that all teaching assistants receive feedback and advice from a large number of faculty members.
+We also give close attention to teacher development through our unique pedagogy internships, through recurring workshops, and through a classroom mentoring program that ensures that all assistants to instructors receive feedback and advice from a large number of faculty members.
 Graduate students have the opportunity to teach in our undergraduate German program at all levels, in both German and English, and many also have a chance to teach courses or sections in other programs.

 The combination of our extremely competitive funding packages and the low cost of living in St. Louis ensures that students have the resources they need to stay focused on their academic work.
 As a consequence, our graduate students not only produce first-rate dissertations, they also go on to accept positions at top research universities and liberal arts colleges across the country.